 These easy steps will help you hone the perfect posture and weight distribution for mountain pose.
 By focusing on the intricacies of your body, muscles, and breathing, you will achieve a more relaxed, meditative state.

 And remember – if you’re struggling to keep your balance, try standing with your feet slightly further apart, from about 3 to 5 inches extra, to help you ground yourself.
+You can end the position with Padamasana pose which will help you to relax.

 Mastering your Tadasana has so many wonderful benefits: it can help improve posture, strengthen the legs, abs and buttocks, and even reduce back pain if practiced regularly.
 Mountain pose has even been shown to help relieve the effects of fallen arches (flat footedness) and sciatica.